-A: There will be some onsite electives (which will change to match the needs and wants of the students) but there are dozens offered by OVA: painting, drama, photography, ceramics, sewing, yoga, fencing, piano, dance, boxing, gymnastics, and Urban Air-- just to get started!
-Check out the green OVA Partnerships link above-right!
-Electives offered at the middle and high schools will vary.
-Check these through OVA, as well.
-There are also several online electives (including foreign languages) you can find out about through OVA.
+A: There will be some onsite electives (which will change to match the needs and wants of the students) and dozens offered by community partners: painting, drama, photography, ceramics, sewing, yoga, fencing, piano, dance, boxing, gymnastics, and Urban Air-- just to get started!
+There are also several online electives (including foreign languages.)

 Q: What would a typical week look like?

 A: On Mondays and Wednesdays, students work at home, using the instructions and material provided the week before.
-(Student can also go into the OVA Lab-- see link above-right-- to get help from teachers there.)
 On Tuesdays and Thursdays, student are dropped off at (or drive themselves to) the site (address below) for classes led by subject experts.
 Classes start at 11:30am and end at 4:30pm.
 (Students don't have homework on these days.)
 Fridays are reserved to spend in any way you like, ie: field trips with family, friends or other homeschool groups, getting ahead on work, catching up after taking a sick day, etc.

 Q: Will my student get to graduate?

 A: Yes!
-If they have met the requirements of OVA, they will get a graduation ceremony and official diploma, and official transcript from OVA.
-Private Pay students will receive exactly the same through OH2.
+If they have met the requirements they will attend a graduation ceremony and receive a high school diploma.